bhavers/PoseidonProject/README.md

 Please fork or clone this repository if you want to improve code and contribute to the project.
 To notify us of your improvements go to Track & Plan and create a work item with tag #patch and refer to your repository and the modified files.
 We will evaluate your improvement and see if we can include it in this codebase.
+To discuss your ideas, please register at http://poseidonproject.org and post your thoughts at the forum.

 ##License
 The code is licensed under the Apache v2 open source license, see License.txt.